Zongwei-Tang/Orgasm-Control-Game/README.md

-If you are interested in this repo, read this instead: [How should you use it properly?](./ReadMeT.md)
+If you are interested in real use of this repo, read this instead: [How should you use it properly?](./ReadMeT.md)

 # VideoTimerOverlay Chrome Extension